 The building plans for our campus in Ghana include 2 cottages and a 5,800 sq. ft. home.
-The larger house will be a home for women struggling with drug addiction or those who want an alternative to living by means of prostitution.
+The house will be a home for women struggling with drug addiction or those who want an alternative to living by means of prostitution.
 We also intend to raise awareness in the brothels regarding the dangers of human trafficking.
-The cottages will be devoted to the care of children brought out of slave conditions.

 As we position ourselves to go to the next level to care for vulnerable children, I am moved by the photo of village children taken in Ghana in 2011, shown below.
 These are healthy, happy children, but there are others whose situations are dire and who need intervention.
-Assisting the International Justice Mission is a next step we can take with your help!
+Assisting the International Justice Mission to care for women and children rescued from human trafficking is a next step we can take with your help!

 This video tells the story of our last trip to Ghana and Nigeria.